MartinF/Dynamo.TypeScriptCompiler/README.md

 Simple .Net wrapper for the TypeScript Compiler.

-Quick prototype I did for one of my projects.
+A quick prototype I did for one of my projects.
-Used for returning the compiled source instead of writting to a physical file.
+It is used for returning the compiled source instead of writting to a physical file.